-Since each new profile behaves like a new installation of Firefox, not only are the security and login data kept separate, but so are the browser plugins.
-So if you open one of your new profiles and install the Google Toolbar, that toolbar won’t be present when you call up a different profile.
+Each new profile behaves like a new installation of Firefox.
+This means the browser keeps the plugins separate, just like the security and login data.
+If you install the Google Toolbar in one of your profiles, that toolbar won’t be present in your other profiles.
 You have to reinstall the plugins for each new profile you create.

 Still, it’s a small inconvenience to keep all of your projects in separate containers and accessible at the same time.

 And you can even read the messages in your personal Gmail account without your “work Google Apps” account knowing about it.

 You can find more information on creating and managing profiles on the Firefox Help page.